Hollis, New Hampshire

 Hollis is a town in Hillsborough County, New Hampshire, United States.
-The population was 8,342 at the 2020 census, growing 9% from the 2010 population of 7,684.
+The population was 8,342 at the 2020 census, having grown 9% from the 2010 population of 7,684.
 The town center village is listed on the National Register of Historic Places as Hollis Village Historic District.

 History

 Town name

 According to Samuel T. Worcester's history which was commissioned by the town selectmen in 1878, the town was incorporated in the province of New Hampshire on April 3, 1746, "to have continence forever by the name of Holles..."